 I hope this tutorial was useful for you.

-If it’s the case, feel free to leave a comment below or to share it on any social network you want :).
+If it’s the case, feel free to leave a comment in the community or to share it on any social network you want :).

 Whenever you’re ready, here are other ways I can help you:

 The RaspberryTips Community: If you want to hang out with me and other Raspberry Pi fans, you can join the community.
 I share exclusive tutorials and behind-the-scenes content there.
 Premium members can also visit the website without ads.

 Master your Raspberry Pi in 30 days: If you are looking for the best tips to become an expert on Raspberry Pi, this book is for you.
 Learn useful Linux skills and practice multiple projects with step-by-step guides.

 The Raspberry Pi Bootcamp: Understand everything about the Raspberry Pi, stop searching for help all the time, and finally enjoy completing your projects.